Network resilience: Failures in critical infrastructure (CI) systems

-This resilience quantification integrates the spatial spreading of traffic congestions during its lifespan.
-More surprisingly, with the new spatio-temporal definition of system resilience, it is found that the system resilience follows a stable scale-free distribution, which is usually the result of self-organized criticality.
-This result contribute to the longstanding discussion of whether resilience is an intrinsic property of system \cite{francis2014metric}, by finding that traffic resilience has similar scaling laws for different days and different cities.
-This scale-free distribution is stable across different working days in Beijing and Shenzhen cities and is found to depend only on a few macroscopic parameters, including system dimension and demand.
-Besides the system resilience, the recovery time of jamming failures is also found to follow a scale-free distribution, but with a different exponent.
-Note that, on the temporal scale, the scaling relation between the lifetime of the traffic jam and system size is found in a 1D lattice cellular automaton model \cite{nagatani1995self}.
-On the spatial scale, spatial correlations in traffic flow fluctuations are also found to follow a power-law decay \cite{daqing2014spatial,petri2013entangled}.
-With these scaling on the spatial and temporal scales, a combined spatio-temporal scaling of traffic jams is found, viewing jams in a stereo way.
-Resilience independent of typical efficiencies \cite{ganin2017resilience} may be explained by the stable resilience scaling.
+This resilience quantification integrates the spatial spreading of traffic congestion during its lifespan.
+More surprisingly, with the new spatiotemporal definition of system resilience, it is found that system resilience follows a stable scale-free distribution.
+Such a distribution is usually the result of self-organized criticality.
+This result contributes to the longstanding discussion of whether resilience is an intrinsic property of the system \cite{francis2014metric} in that it shows that traffic resilience has similar scaling laws for different days and different cities.
+This scale-free distribution is stable across different working days in Beijing and Shenzhen cities, and it depends on only a few macroscopic parameters, including system dimensions and demand.
+In addition to system resilience, the time required to recover from jamming failures is also found to follow a scale-free distribution, but that distribution has a different exponent.
+Note that on the temporal scale, the scaling relation between the lifetime of the traffic jam and system size is found in a 1D lattice cellular automaton model \cite{nagatani1995self}.
+On the spatial scale, spatial correlations in traffic flow fluctuations are also found to follow a power-law decay model \cite{daqing2014spatial}.
+With these spatial and temporal scales, a combined spatiotemporal scaling of traffic jams that allows one to view the jams in a stereo way is possible.
+Resilience that is independent of typical efficiencies \cite{ganin2017resilience} may be explained by stable resilience scaling.